 Welcome to The Nature Book Nook: Exploring Children’s Books About Nature.
-I hope that parents, caregivers, teachers, and other educators will find the reviews of children’s nature books posted here helpful.
-In each review I will provide a synopsis of the book, my thoughts about the value of the book, other relevant information (such as online interviews with the author or videos discussing the book), and links to several sites for purchasing a copy.*
+We hope that parents, caregivers, teachers, and other educators will find the reviews of children’s nature books posted on our social media pages helpful (Facebook/Instagram/Twitter).
+In each post we will provide a description of the book, some thoughts of our own, sometimes a photo of our youngest child with the book, and a link to purchasing a copy through Amazon.com.*

-The types of books I am interested in reviewing are:
+The types of books we are interested in posting about are:

 1. children’s nonfiction books about nature and the natural sciences